“Translation is that which transforms everything so that nothing changes.”

 Fifty-seven Steps (novel excerpt) by Miklós Vámos in Hungarian Literature Online

-Translator's note on Miklós Vámos by Ági Bori in 3:AM MAGAZINE
+Translator's note on Miklós Vámos by Ági Bori in 3:AM Magazine

-Mother's Nature, Remembered (excerpt) by Miklós Vámos in 3:AM MAGAZINE
+Mother's Nature, Remembered (excerpt) by Miklós Vámos in 3:AM Magazine

-Fifty-seven Steps (novel excerpt) by Miklós Vámos in 3:AM MAGAZINE
+Fifty-seven Steps (novel excerpt) by Miklós Vámos in 3:AM Magazine

 Love, Mother (a satire of a dysfunctional family) by Miklós Vámos in MAYDAY